ETCHDEV/Notefy/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+For Windows:
+Ask ChatGPT

 ## How to Use

 ### 1. Train the Model
 You only need to do this once.
 This script will process the datasets and create the instrument classifier. **This will take a long time.**
+(No need has I have included an trained model)
 ```bash
 python train_instrument_model.py
 ```